gsalao/NISMED-Hostel-Reservation/README.md

 1. Create a PostgeSQL database local in your machine
 2. Ensure that you are in the `backend` folder
 3. Create `.env` file and fill up with necessary details (see above for details)
-4. `python3 -m venv env` in order to create the virtual environment for Django
+4. `python3 -m venv env` or `python -m venv env` in order to create the virtual environment for Django
 5. Run the `backend_setup.ps1` file to prepare the backend
 6. `docker run -d -p <port>:<port> redis`